tsgates/arch-wiki-markdown/wiki/IBM_ThinkPad_X41.md

 The X41t utilises a Wacom digitiser for input, pacman -S xf86-input-wacom provides support for it.
 Once installed the driver should be activated following the next reboot.

+> Getting display keys to work

+If the display keys (Rotate, Escape, Enter, Prev, Next,...) on your X41 tablet aren't working, add atkbd.softraw=0 as a kernel parameter in your boot loader configuration.
+Once they're producing scancodes, you can map them to keycodes.

 External links
 ==============